Women in Investing: Morningstar's View

 In the upcoming issue of Morningstar magazine, Lykken and analyst Adam Putz demonstrate how diversity benefits the VC ecosystem.

-Laura Lallos does not own shares in any of the securities mentioned above.
+Laura Lallos has a position in the following securities mentioned above: AMZN, GOOGL.
 Find out about Morningstar’s editorial policies.